nasa/cumulus/packages/tf-inventory/README.md

 Commands:
-  list-deployments         List Terraform Cumulus deployments in the account deployment-report        List each Cumulus deployment with files, number of resources, and last update date list-orphaned-resources  List resources not associated with a Terraform deployment, currently supports ECS and EC2
+  list-deployments         List Terraform Cumulus deployments in the account deployment-report        List each Cumulus deployment with files, number of resources, and last update date list-orphaned-resources  List resources not associated with a Terraform deployment, currently supports ECS, EC2, and Elasticsearch
 ```

 ## Assumptions